MicrosoftDocs/sql-docs/docs/database-engine/install-windows/upgrade-replicated-databases.md

 >  This topic is available in the Setup Help documentation and in [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] Books Online.
 Topic links that appear as bold text in the Setup Help documentation refer to topics that are only available in Books Online. **You can design an upgrade strategy for the Publisher, Subscriber and Distributor using the options outlined in this [post](https://blogs.msdn.microsoft.com/sql_server_team/upgrading-a-replication-topology-to-sql-server-2016/)**.

 ## Run the Log Reader Agent for Transactional Replication Before Upgrade
- Before you upgrade to [!INCLUDE[ssCurrent](../../includes/sscurrent-md.md)], you must make sure that all committed transactions from published tables have been processed by the Log Reader Agent.
+ Before you upgrade [!INCLUDE[ssNoversion](../../includes/ssnoversion-md.md)], you must make sure that all committed transactions from published tables have been processed by the Log Reader Agent.
 To make sure that all transactions have been processed, perform the following steps for each database that contains transactional publications:

 1. Make sure that the Log Reader Agent is running for the database.
 By default, the agent runs continuously.